SAP-samples/partner-reference-application/Tutorials/44b-Multi-Tenancy-Features-Print.md

     3. Provide an implementation for the action in [*srv/poetryslam/poetrySlamServiceOutputImplementation.js*](../../../tree/main-multi-tenant-features/srv/poetryslam/poetrySlamServiceOutputImplementation.js)
         ```javascript
-        const { getPrintQueues, print } = require('./util/print');
+        const { getPrintQueues, print } = require('../lib/print');
         ...
         module.exports = async (srv) => {
             ...
-            // Entity action "printGuestList": Create a Form (PDF) and send it to the Print Service
+            // Entity action "printGuestList": Create a Form (PDF) and send it to the SAP Print Service
             srv.on('printGuestList', async (req) => {
                 ...
             });